"To love is why we exist. Everything else is dust waiting to happen."

 Welcome to the new website of Vernal W. Scott!
 You can find out about the author, his book, and related news via this webpage.
-Boasting forewords by Lord Paul Boateng, Sir Nick Partridge and Peter Tatchell, God's Other Children - A London Memoir, available in paperback and Kindle formats from Amazon, Foyles, Barnes and Noble, and Gay's The Word Bookstore, is generating rave reviews.
-Be sure to check out the extensive excerpts page for more details.
+Boasting forewords by Lord Paul Boateng, Sir Nick Partridge and Peter Tatchell, God's Other Children - A London Memoir is available in paperback and Kindle formats from Amazon, Foyles, Barnes and Noble, and Gay's The Word Bookstore.
+Generating rave reviews, be sure to check out the extensive excerpts page for more details.

-"Every day is World AIDS Day for those of us who were directly affected by the crisis." - Vernal Scott
+"Every day is World AIDS Day for those directly affected by the big disease with a little name." - Vernal Scott

 "God’s Other Children: A London Memoir is one of the most remarkable, honest, and inspiring autobiographies I've ever read.
 I commend Vernal W. Scott for offering an unflinching view of his life and his work.
 It is a gripping read and a valuable document of our times, especially about the advent of the HIV/AIDS crisis in the U.K. I hope Mr. Scott has the opportunity to present this work in class rooms; our youth need to understand the history that Mr. Scott describes so vividly." - Christian John Wikane, Music Industry Writer.